 James Brown is something of an amp-making legend having worked with Eddie Van Halen to create the very first 5150 amp circuit while at Peavey.
 Amptweaker is his own pedal company, and is most notable for its very highly featured 'Pro' pedals.
-Recent innovations have seen miniaturisation of those into compact 'Jr' enclosures, and I have the Tight Fuzz Jr on my shopping list.
+Recent innovations have seen miniaturisation of those into compact 'Jr' enclosures, and I have the Tight Fuzz and Tight Metal Jrs on my shopping list.
 There are a number of pedals of note here, particularly if you are a fan of high gain - where the Tight Metal Pro has established a pretty decent reputation.

 'King of Tone' Mike Piera is extremely well known within boutique pedal-making circles (circuits!) - and his library and inventory of rare and amazing transistors and other vintage components is legendary.
 The most significant disincentive though it that near enough everything is hand-made one-at-a-time in the USA (waiting list) and only available direct from Analog.Man - so these can be difficult to come by for UK customers - not many turn up on Reverb.com either.
 Importantly though, prices here are pretty reasonable.
 The most famous Piera pedal is the celebrated King of Tone - based on an early Marshall Bluesbreaker pedal with additional boost - I personally prefer the more compact Prince of Tone - which foregoes the boost options, but gives you more gain in the highest setting.
 Pretty much all of Mike's pedals are excellent - many rate his vintage analogue delays too, but I'm really only properly interested in the following three:

 Boss is an interesting case - they essentially invented the modern 'compact' pedal which is the standard size now - back in 1977.
-And they maintain almost exactly the same latched-switch-plate design today, which does have certain inherent limits - cv Chase Bliss, Dr Scientist and Foxpedal.
+And they maintain almost exactly the same latched-switch-plate design today, which does have certain inherent limitations - cv Chase Bliss, Dr Scientist, Foxpedal, and JHS now.
 That said, this is one of the 2 most legendary pedal companies in terms of creating long-lasting classics - with Electro-Harmonix being the other.
 EHX to my mind still does too many over-sized enclosures, and both companies could benefit with a degree of modernisation.
-That said - Boss has come strong of late with the Waza range, 500 range, Katana Amps and latest JB-2 Angry Driver pedal - which are all excellent.
+That said - Boss has come strong of late with its Waza range, 500 range, Katana Amps and latest JB-2 Angry Driver pedal - which are all excellent.
 Much of this is super modern, but the compact pedals still look the same as they've always done, although currently they're made in Taiwan versus the Japan of old, and some have lesser quality components for a variety of reasons.
 That said, there are a tonne of Boss pedals that I'm still very much interested in - including all of the following:

 I'm a huge fan of the sound of the Butler Tube Driver pedal - which uses an actual 12AX7 valve and comes in a pretty sizeable enclosure - funnily TC Electronic have just recently released their own sort of version of this - 'Tube Pilot' which is similarly loaded with a 12AX7 loaded into a regular enclosure, but with no tone stack - just volume and gain.
 The Buffalo FX TD-X gives you the same sort of sound from transistors alone - using a cleverly tuned analogue circuit.
 The TCE Tube Pilot is only £49 - so I'm actuall tempted to try that one too!